cfergs/network-automation/README.md

 **FIREWALL RULES**

 Available for IPv4 and IPv6.
-IPv6 is enough to allow recommended ports and block traffic between vlans as we're not yet ready for IPv6.

 Both leverage interface rules and address lists.
 From a conceptual viewpoint we are preventing from the WAN any dodgy traffic, BOGONS & inbound traffic not part of already established connection.
 Between networks we are preventing multicast or broadcast and denying/allowing specific use cases.